GenslerAppsPod/javascript-katas/public/jquery/lab19/README.md

  What you will Learn?

-This Lab-19 teaches you how to do Animation.
+This Lab-19 teaches you how to define animate() method.

 ## Instructions: